 It's important that you or your providers file all your claims.
-That is how BCBSAZ can track your covered expenses and properly credit your applicable deductibles, coinsurance, out-of-pocket maximums, and coverage limits.
+That is how BCBSAZ can track your covered expenses and properly credit your applicable deductibles, coinsurance, out-of-pocket coinsurance maximums, out-of-pocket maximums, and coverage limits.

-If you choose to pay a provider directly and submit a receipt and claim form to BCBSAZ, BCBSAZ will credit your deductibles and out-of-pocket maximums as required by applicable law and the provisions of this policy.
+If you choose to pay a provider directly and submit a receipt and claim form to BCBSAZ, BCBSAZ will credit your deductibles, out-of-pocket coinsurance maximums, and out-of-pocket maximums as required by applicable law and the provisions of this policy.
 The receipt you send with your claim form must include: